-During 2016, the Foundation granted approximately $300,000 for community projects, scholarships and nonprofits programs and services.
-Scholarships were provided for 32 students from North Coastal schools.
-“Our donor advisors, who recommend grants for causes important to them, have expanded the Foundation’s grantmaking“ stated President Alice Jacobson.
+During 2018, the Foundation granted over $615,000 for community projects, scholarships and nonprofits programs and services.
+“Our donor advisors, who recommend grants for causes important to them, have continued to expand the Foundation’s grantmaking“ stated President Alice Jacobson.
 “These local residents are truly making an impact in people’s lives through their grants to a wide variety of nonprofits locally, regionally and nationally.”

 Philanthropy in Action